OshivBansal/Ecommerce-Follow-Along/README.md

   - Implemented secure user authentication to ensure only authorized users can access their data.
   - Integrated error handling to manage invalid or missing user records.

+### **Milestone 21: Address Form Page 🚀**
+- ✅ Frontend Address Form Created a responsive address input form using HTML, CSS, and JavaScript/React.
+Designed a user-friendly UI with fields for country, city, address1, address2, zip code, and address type.

+- ✅ State Management for Address Data Implemented a state to store user input dynamically.
+Ensured real-time updates as users type in the form fields.

+- ✅ Navigation from Profile Page Integrated an "Add Address" button in the Profile Page.
+Enabled navigation to the address form page when the button is clicked.

+- ✅ Form Validation & User Experience Added basic validation for required fields to ensure accurate input.
+Provided clear error messages and user feedback for invalid inputs.

+- ✅ Testing & Debugging Verified smooth form submission and state updates.
+Ensured seamless navigation between Profile Page and Address Form.